SamanthaW24/Interpreted-lang/README.md

+Spell | Description
-NOX	Push 0 onto the stack
+NOX | Pushes 0 onto the stack.

-LUMOS	Add 1 to the top value of the stack
+LUMOS | Adds 1 to the top value of the stack.

-REDUCTO Subrates 1 from the top value of the stack
+REDUCTO | Subtracts 1 from the top value of the stack.

-CONFRINGO if the top value is 0 it removes it
+CONFRINGO | If the top value is 0, removes it from the stack.

-ACCIO	Duplicates the top value of the stack
+ACCIO | Duplicates the top value of the stack.

-OBLIVIATE	Takes 1 character of input and pushes the ascii code to the stack
+OBLIVIATE | Takes 1 character of input and pushes its ASCII code onto the stack.

-GEMINIO	Pops the top two values and the stack, mutpliys then and then pushes the result
+GEMINIO | Pops the top two values, multiplies them, and pushes the result onto the stack.

-ENNERVATE	Pops the top value and prints it as a ascii character
+ENNERVATE | Pops the top value and prints it as an ASCII character.

-STUPEFY	Pops the top value of the stack and prints it as a integer
+STUPEFY | Pops the top value and prints it as an integer.

-RIDDIKULUS n	Pops the top of the stack.
-If it is 0, jumps to the nth line of code
+RIDDIKULUS n | Pops the top value.
+If it is 0, jumps to the nth line of code.

-EXPELLIARMUS	Pops the top of the stack and pushes it to the bottom
+EXPELLIARMUS | Pops the top value and pushes it to the bottom of the stack.

-WINGARDIUM LEVIOSA	Remove the bottom value and the stake and push it to the top
+WINGARDIUM LEVIOSA | Removes the bottom value and pushes it to the top of the stack.

-AVADA KENDAVRA	Terminates the program execution
+AVADA KEDAVRA | Terminates the program execution.

-LEGILIMENS	Reads the character of input and pushes it numerical value onto the stack
+LEGILIMENS | Reads a character of input and pushes its numerical ASCII value onto the stack.